-Originally posted to grannysdelights.blogspot.com/2010/03/my-best-beef-roast.html on March 11, 2010.
+Originally posted to http://grannysdelights.blogspot.com/2010/03/my-best-beef-roast.html on March 11, 2010.

 salt, pepper, granulated garlic and steak dust for seasoning

 bottled, good quality dark ale/beer (amber bock or sam adams winter lager) - let it go flat

 beef bouillon, cubes (or beef soup base - it's a paste)